arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/DynamoDB.md

 - Distributed Database
 - Not an in-memory database
 - Storage auto-scaling
-- Single digit millisecond performance (irrespective of storage size)
+- Single digit millisecond response time at any scale
 - **Maximum size of an item: 400 KB**
 - Primary key (must be decided at creation) can be a single field or a pair of fields (partition key and sort key)
 - Indexes allow us to query on attributes other than the Primary Key